Solaris Energy Infrastructure, Inc. research snapshot

 Mean-reversion setup

 Do not catch a falling knife.
-The stock has shown it can move 50% or more in either direction.
-Define maximum loss and check leverage and liquidity before entering.
+The stock has shown 10% to 18% daily moves in both directions, and high short interest near 19.9% of shares outstanding can fuel violent short squeezes and sharp reversals.
+Define maximum loss and check liquidity before entering.

 Fundamental monitor

-Lower the rating if revenue growth decelerates, margins in power solutions fail to improve, net debt increases meaningfully, or insider selling accelerates after the recent rally.
+Lower the rating if revenue growth decelerates, margins in power solutions fail to improve, dilution accelerates, free cash flow worsens materially, or insider selling and short interest rise further after the correction.

 Investment research summary